 - A baccalaureate degree from a regionally accredited institution

 - A cumulative grade point average of at least 3.0 on a 4.0 scale

 - Satisfactory completion of the Graduate Record Exam (a minimum combined score of 300 and a minimum GRE writing score of 3.5) within the past three years.

-- Satisfactory completion of all prerequisite courses listed below:
+- Satisfactory completion of all prerequisite courses (B or better) listed below: